-Dr. Craig McManaman somehow finds the time & energy to train for triathlons around his home in Bad Axe, Michigan.
+Dr. Craig McManaman somehow finds the time and energy to train for triathlons around his home in Bad Axe, Michigan.
 What is especially interesting is his wife is his biggest competitor and they are both crazy enough to have built a training lap pool in their back yard!
 Read on for more!

 I wrestled in college and on the Olympic circuit and always cross-trained with running and swimming.
 My first triathlon was with other medical students from MSU in Holland, MI in 1991.
 I enjoyed it and pursued more races later in my career.

 What do you find so appealing about the sport?

 It gives me the ability to compete in my middle age years and endurance sports are interesting to me coming from a combative sports background.

 Tell us about that competitor you live with – your wife!

 She’s an excellent runner who has won half marathons in the past.
 Triathlon was a natural progression for her to pick up to include the swimming and biking.
 She has become very competitive and we push each other in training.

 What is your favorite, swimming, biking or running?